j13343sh/cognitive-infrastructure-en/README.md

 ![Relationship Between Cognitive Infrastructure Theory and AI Operations Theory](common/figures/CIT-AOT-Relationship.png)

+This theory originated from long-term empirical research into Rune Factory mechanics and later expanded into a broader framework for knowledge organization and AI collaboration.

 ## Overview

 Cognitive Infrastructure Theory is a foundational research framework that observes and organizes cognitive activities.